f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

     and _build.gradle_ files are looked for in the directory where they were found in the the most recent build.
-The appropriateness of this method depends on the development process used by the application’s developers.
-You should not specify this method unless you’re sure it’s appropriate.
+The appropriateness of this method depends on the development process used by the application's developers.
+You should not specify this method unless you're sure it's appropriate.
 For example, some developers bump the version when commencing development instead of when publishing.
 It will return an error if the _AndroidManifest.xml_ has moved to a different directory or if the package name has changed.
 The current